Sign up for our Device Identity Webinar Series!

 sudo systemctl status step-agent.service

-OpenSSL and PKCS#11 Support
+OpenSSL and PKCS#11 support

 Because PKCS#11 is a common integration point, the Smallstep agent also provides a PKCS#11 server for use with software like NetworkManager, wpa_supplicant, or web browsers.
 The PKCS#11 server is exposed as a UNIX socket at $XDG_RUNTIME_DIR/step-agent/step-agent-pkcs11.sock.